Macular Degeneration Explained

 Once a diagnosis of AMD, or any other macular disease is made, you will be advised on the course of action to take .

 Depending on the stage of the disease, you may be referred to an ophthalmologist for further examination, diagnosis and treatment.
-It is essential to follow the recommendations and attend regular appointments to monitor the disease progress.
+Furthermore, it is essential to follow the recommendations and attend regular appointments to monitor the disease progress.

 There is no known cure for loss of macula function.
 So early detection is key to slowing the progression of the condition.
 Treatments vary according to the type of macular degeneration or macular disease present.
-The ophthalmologist will advise you on the most appropriate treatment for your particular condition.
+Consequently, the ophthalmologist will advise you on the most appropriate treatment for your particular condition.

 Reducing your risk